giranntu/NVIDIA-TensorRT-Tutorial/README.md

 Model #4

-With the restriction of providing a script to modify the PyTorch ONNX code, we might not be able to address optimizing model #4 until TensorRT 6 is release – TensorRT 6 will allow us to handle dynamic input shapes (as opposed to modifying the original torchvision.models pre-trained models and hardcoding the input shapes).
-Alternatively, we can return to the original path of advising on how to modify the ResNet50 model class defined in torchvision.models with different operations that are compatible with TensorRT 5 and optimize that model using TensorRT 5.
-We can discuss this in more detail when we chat next.
+With the restriction of providing a script to modify the PyTorch ONNX code, we might not be able to address optimizing model  Alternatively, we can return to the original path of advising on how to modify the ResNet50 model class defined in torchvision.models with different operations that are compatible with TensorRT 5 and optimize that model using TensorRT 5.
 ```